-12) When using a counter other than a LSC for analysis of wipe samples, you should use the actual efficiency for the instrument and isotope being surveyed for.
-An exception to this occurs if the efficiency exceeds 33%, in this case you should use the 33% value to ensure consistency in analysis of wipe samples.
+- 11) The net cpm values provided in the table above may be used as a wipe test counting guideline in meeting the criteria of restricted and unrestricted areas for transferable contamination. - 12) When using a counter other than a LSC (only if necessary) for analysis of wipe samples, you should use the actual efficiency for the instrument and isotope being surveyed.
+An exception to this occurs if the efficiency exceeds 33%: in this case you should use the 33% value to ensure consistency in analysis of wipe samples.
+The Radiological Survey Form (RSF) automatically calculates this, using 33% to calculate dpm from your cpm.